ORDER YOUR BIRTH CERTIFICATE ONLINE

 Having an ID that accurately reflects an individual’s reality has many practical benefits, such as:

-Citizens born in California, Maine, Oregon, New York City, Washington, DC, or Washington State now have 3 gender choices; they are allowed to identify as “X” on state-issued identification documents.
+Citizens born in California, Maine, and Washington now have 3 gender choices; they are allowed to identify as “X” on state-issued identification documents.

 Experts explain how this legal option can help parents raise gender-neutral children, allowing kids to establish their own gender if and when they are ready to do so.